 And all the monthly and weekly calendars start on Monday and end on Sunday.
 I like that since it keeps your weekend together and I typically do my planning on Monday morning cause Sunday nights I’m too exhausted!

-Now on to the quick GIVEAWAY!
+Now on to the epic GIVEAWAY!

 Well I hope that takes you through my Passion Planner bullet journal and why I think it’s the perfect planning solution.
 It has minimal layouts you can easily customize to suit your needs.
 The classic size has plenty of space to write in and the compact is a little easy to carry powerhouse.
 And using bullet journal techniques for keeping track of the status of your tasks helps ensure nothing important falls through the cracks.